cisco-open/gnmi-client-examples/README.md

 git clone https://github.com/openconfig/gnmi.git
 git checkout 5588964b559c9afee319909dd022b6706fe4a162
 ```

-You might need to add more protos in the future as this can change.
+User might need to add more protos in the future as dependecies for these proto files can change.
 The gnmi.proto file has one change made on it:
 import "github.com/openconfig/gnmi/proto/gnmi_ext/gnmi_ext.proto"; -> import "gnmi_ext.proto";

 We use docker containers, which handles the installation of the required packages and libraries.
-If the user wants to run this in their own environment, then please refer to the Dockerfile for the necessary installation packages.
+If the user wants to run this in their own environment, then please refer to the [Dockerfile](https://github.com/cisco-open/gnmi-client-examples/gnmi_client/Dockerfile) for the necessary installation packages.

 ### Installation